 Block encryption0.3.0 release

 Encrypt the data blocks with a key unique to the block.

 Represent files into a collection of mutable and immutable blocks.

-Allow a local file system to act as a storage resource by storing blocks of encrypted data as local files.
+Allow a local file system to act as a silo by storing blocks of encrypted data as local files.